About

 The problem

 For many years, women have been underrepresented at the highest levels of math contests.
-There hasn't been a female USA IMO team member since 2007.
-There hasn't been a female USAMO winner for years, and in over 30 years of Mathcounts, there hasn’t ever been a single female Mathcounts champion.
+2024 is the first year since 2007 in which there has been a female USA IMO team member (congrats Jessica)!
+Usually around 1 in 12 of the USAMO gold medalists are female, and in over 30 years of Mathcounts, there hasn’t ever been a single female Mathcounts champion.
 If you pick 30 people at random, the chance that none of them are female is less than one in a billion.
 And on and on and on …

 What are some problems that face girls?
 There are many, but Athemath is most concerned with the lack of a female math community.
 While math itself is typically a solitary activity, for many competitors there's an intrinsic social aspect of math.
 We depend on our friends for advice on what to study, for motivation to work harder, and for support after failures.
 Math success doesn't happen in a vacuum.